-Topic Cases Testing Vaccines Masks Government Agreed % 100 43 85 100 100 that explicitly models both the topic and noise distributions of a data set.
+In this paper we have shown the importance of modeling both topics and noise for social media documents.
+We proposed creating topic-noise models that explicitly models both the topic and noise distributions of a data set.
 We present a new topic model, Topic Noise Discriminator (TND) that models both distributions and incorporates word embedding vectors to enhance the sampling algorithm of the generative model, leading to a better noise distribution in TND.
 We designed TND so that its noise distribution can be reused and integrated with other models, cutting down on computation costs.
-Second, we proposed an ensemble method with TND and LDA [7], Noiseless-LDA (NLDA), that leverages the noise distribution produced by TND with LDA to create high-coherence, high-diversity, low-noise topics.
+Second, we proposed an ensemble method with TND and LDA [5], Noiseless-LDA (NLDA), that leverages the noise distribution produced by TND with LDA to create high-coherence, high-diversity, low-noise topics.
 Third, we proposed creating and using a context noise list to remove noise from topic sets in an ad hoc way, after the topics have been generated, allowing noise removal to be used with any topic modeling algorithm.
-Fourth, we proposed the cross-source topic blending (CSTB) heuristic for finding the core topics across data sources within a domain using a novel graph structure.